 - awareness of those in the surrounding home environment and the confidential nature of any information being handled or discussed, as many professionals begin to share a common work environment;

-- requirements to use work devices where possible to create more certainty in the software used by employees and to facilitate workplace-wide software updates;
+- requirements to use work devices where possible to create more certainty in the software used by employees and volunteers and to facilitate workplace-wide software updates;

 - use of a virtual private network (or VPN) connection to secure all workplace information on a single network; and

-- encouraging employees to communicate with clients on the phone to confirm instructions if any e‑mail content appears abnormal or is particularly critical (i.e. bank account details and instructions to transfer funds).
+- encouraging employees and volunteers to communicate with clients on the phone to confirm instructions if any e‑mail content appears abnormal or is particularly critical (i.e. bank account details and instructions to transfer funds).